Published 2025-01-06.

 remote.

-For example, if your git repository resides on GitHub,
+For example, if your Git repository resides on GitHub,

 the default Git LFS server is also assumed to be provided by GitHub.

-If the value for your origin
+If the URL for your origin

-remote is git@github.com:foo/
+remote is expressed in scp

 Server Discovery

-I enhanced the following quote with information about some of the git configuration variables involved
+I enhanced the following quote with information about some of the Git configuration variables involved

 and examples of the various flavors of the local